 A set of lambs wool blankets, the bottom one fine and the top one thicker and coarser enable some give to the extreme pressure and push the paper onto the plate, so the ink is pulled out of the lines when the paper is peeled off the plate

 The bed of the press is rolled out into position and the blankets are carefully folded back using the plastic fingers.
 A sheet of newsprint is placed on the bed and the plate is carefully laid centrally on top.
 Using a strip of card the width you wish the border to be, mark the distance from two edges of the plate with a pencil.
 The paper can now be carefully placed against the two pencil lines ensuring the print will be straight and central on the paper.
 Place a second sheet of newsprint on top, replace the blankets and turn the wheel to run the bed through the press.
 It is advisable to run the bed through in one fluid movement as pausing can show up as a line on the print.
 Adjusting the pressure of the press should be only attempted as a last resort and not as a remedy for sloppy biting or wiping!
+After running through the press gently roll the blankets over the rollers and peel the still damp paper off the plate, being careful not to smear the ink.
 Over the length of a busy print session the blankets will absorb water from the dampened paper and swell slightly this will alter the effective pressure and the blanket should be run through the press and hung up to dry overnight.

 WATCHBELL STREET, RYE